maxhbr/LDBcollector/md/Zlib.md

                                 "name": "Distribute the executable generated from the modified source code" }
                         ],
-                        "_str": "Description: If used in a product, it would be nice to include an acknowledgement in the product documentation, but it is not required.\nActions:\n- Modify the obtained source code.\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  OBLIGATION: Correctly indicate the origin of the software in question\n\n  OBLIGATION: Indicate that you have made the change yourself.\n\n\n\n", "conditions": {
+                        "_str": "Description: If used in a product, it would be nice to include an acknowledgement in the product documentation, but it is not required.\nActions:\n- Modify the obtained source code.\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  OBLIGATION: Correctly indicate the origin of the software in question\n  OBLIGATION: Indicate that you have made the change yourself.\n\n\n", "conditions": {
                             "AND": [
                                 {